HOW CAN WE HELP? Enter your details and we’ll be in touch.

 This grade is a lower standard than BS 4737.

-Systems classified as Grade 2 are likely to be targeted by criminals who will have prepared themselves prior to a crime and will know something about the contents of a building.
+Systems classified as Grade 2 are likely to be targeted by criminals who will have prepared themselves prior to the crime and will know something about the contents of a building.

 This Grade would normally account for large residential and small commercial systems such as Florists, Bakers, Salons and Carpet Retailers.
 Grade 2 is the closest to BS 4737.